 The Headline Price Is Just the Start of What You’ll Spend

 If you’ve booked your first cruise, then you have already figured out that the prices advertised for a cruise are really just the start of what you’ll pay.
-So when you see that cruise advertised for “$299,” don’t think you’re going to get an entire vacation for just three bills.
+So when you see that cruise advertised for “$499,” don’t think you’re going to get an entire vacation for just under five bills.

 First, that price is for one person, but cabins are booked based on double occupancy.
 That means the price for a cabin is actually double that amount, right off the bat.
 Then there are things like taxes and port fees and gratuities.
-These add hundreds more to the bill.
+Taxes and port fees are now included in the headline fare (they used to be added on), but gratuities charges add hundreds more to the bill.
 And of course, you also have upgrades (the low headline price is for an interior cabin) and then your spending on the ship.

 In other words, expect to end up spending a lot more on your entire vacation than just the headline price shown.